Shrey139/To_Do_App-Django/README.md

 # To_Do_App-Django
 This is TO_DO_LIST APP made in DJango

-# First migrateion the files
+# First migration the files
 `python manage.py makemigrations`

 # after migration migrate them